10 Bible Verses for Studying: Scripture for Focus, Wisdom, and Diligence

 “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”– 2 Timothy 2:15 (ESV)

-This anchor verse was first given in the context of handling God’s Word carefully, but the principle reaches into every kind of faithful learning.
+This principle applies to all faithful learning.
 Studying well matters because it reflects honesty, care, and reverence.
 We are not called to lazy guessing or careless effort.
 We are called to do our best before the Lord.

 “Whatever you do, work heartily, as for the Lord and not for men,”– Colossians 3:23 (ESV)